janicicpredrag/Larus/README.md

 the tool URSA.
 SAT solving is done using the embedded solver clasp (https://potassco.org/clasp/).
 Encoding to SMT use one of four SMT theories: QF_BV, QF_LIA, QF_UFBV, QF_UFLIA.

-License: GPLv3
+### License

+This software is distributed under the licence GPLv3.

 ## Install
 Larus is written in the C++ programming language.
-To build it, just type make in the root folder.
+To build it, just type `make` in the root folder.

 ### Depedencies